CG-HOI: Contact-Guided 3D Human-Object Interaction Generation: Results

 \subsection{Evaluation Metrics}

 We measure realism and diversity of combined human and object motion, alongside closeness to the text description, following established practices~\cite{tevet2023human,guo2022generating,guo2020action2motion}.
-We first train a joint human-object motion feature extractor and separate text feature extractor using a contrastive loss to produce geometrically close feature vectors for matched text-motion pairs, and vice versa.
-These encoders are then used for the following metrics:
+We first train a joint human-object motion feature extractor and separate text feature extractor using a contrastive loss to produce geometrically close feature vectors $\{v_i\}$ for matched text-motion pairs, and report the following metrics:

 \textbf{R-Precision} measures the closeness of the text condition and generated HOI in latent feature space, and reports whether the correct match falls in the top 3 closest feature vectors.

 \textbf{Frechet Inception Distance (FID)} is commonly used to evaluate the similarity between generated and ground-truth distribution in encoded feature space.